-Change the engine crankcase oil and filter after every 100 hours of operation as follows:
+Change the engine crankcase oil after every 100 hours of operation and replace the oil filter every other oil change (every 200 hours of operation).

 - Park the mower on a level surface with the engine stopped.
 The engine oil should be warm before draining.
-If not warm from operation, start the engine and run a few minutes to warm the oil. - Before removing the dipstick, clean the area around it to keep any dirt or debris out of the engine. - 3.
+If not warm from operation, start the engine and run a few minutes to warm the oil. - 2.
+Before removing the dipstick, clean the area around it to keep any dirt or debris out of the engine. - 3.
 Remove the dipstick and oil drain plug, and drain the oil into a suitable container.
 Be sure to allow ample time for complete drainage.